tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * An industry-supported blockchain technology.

- * **Explanation:** Beside the [Ethereum Foundation](https://www.ethereum.org/), who is in charge of the development of the Ethereum framework, several companies also support Ethereum through [the Enterprise Ethereum Alliance (EEA)](https://entethalliance.org/).
+ * **Explanation:** While the [Ethereum Foundation](https://www.ethereum.org/) is in charge of the development of the Ethereum framework, several companies also support Ethereum through [the Enterprise Ethereum Alliance (EEA)](https://entethalliance.org/).
 Various blockchain startups, research groups, and Fortune 500 companies form this association ([full list of members](https://entethalliance.org/members/)).

 * A suitable set of development tools to create and deploy smart contracts.